NguyenThanhDanh2211/GameCARO/README.md

 Game CARO using Alpha-Beta and Minimax pruning, combined with MongoDB database.
 </h2>

-How to use this game?
+How to play this game?

 1. Clone code to computer
 2. Go to the GameCARO folder